MCG-NJU/MultiSports/README.md

 **evaluate.py** is our evaluation code, which is modified from ACT(https://github.com/vkalogeiton/caffe/blob/act-detector/act-detector-scripts/ACT.py).

+**VideomAP_error.py** is our video mAP error analysis code, which is based on the frame mAP error analysis code of ACT(https://github.com/vkalogeiton/caffe/blob/act-detector/act-detector-scripts/ACT.py).

 **submissions.zip** is our example submission file on 50% test set.

 If you find our code or paper useful, please cite as